stimulsoft/Samples-Reports.Python/README.md

 http://127.0.0.1:8040/

 ## About Stimulsoft Reports.PYTHON
 Stimulsoft Reports.PYTHON comprises a set of components for creating, viewing, exporting, and printing reports in applications and projects written in Python.
-The product supports connections of multiple data types, allowing you to work with reports on the server- and client-sides, and also offers extensive capabilities for data visualization and analysis.
+The product supports connections of multiple data types, allowing you to work with reports using client-server technology, and also offers extensive capabilities for data visualization and analysis.

 ## Useful links
 * [Live Demo](http://demo.stimulsoft.com/#Js)